Joramco Signs Heavy Maintenance Agreement with MNG Airlines

 Date

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has signed an agreement with MNG Airlines, extending its longstanding maintenance partnership with the Turkish cargo carrier for performing C-checks during 2025.
+(MENAFN- Asdaa-amman) Amman, Jordan – October 27, 2024 — Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has signed an agreement with MNG Airlines, extending its longstanding maintenance partnership with the Turkish cargo carrier for performing C-checks during 2025.

 Under this agreement, Joramco will perform maintenance checks on A330 and A321 freighters.
 Signed at the MRO Europe 2024 event, this extended partnership reaffirms Joramco’s position as the strategic partner of MNG Airlines.